 - Freedom Force devotes a couple missions to one of these.
 A fanboy of the game's Captain America Expy, he gets shot instead of him by a machinegun-toting baddie and is saved only by an emergency blood transfusion from his hero.
 The transfusion gives him superpowers of his own, so he goes off on his own to find the villains' hideout (against orders to remain in safety and recover), and nearly gets himself killed again before he gets saved by another hero.

 - Chie and Naoto show signs of this in Persona 4 before they get their personas.
-Chie rushes right into a shadow infested castle to find Yukiko, ignoring the advice of the two guys who have been here before and have a better understanding of the danger at hand.
+Chie rushes right into a shadow infested castle to find Yukiko, ignoring the advice of the two guys who have been here before, have a better understanding of the danger at hand, and have the means to fight it.
 Naoto, on the other hand, was a tad smarter but still very reckless.
 Her idea was to make herself the next major target for the serial killer.
-All of the members of the gang were almost entirely past victims who lived, so the plan was to find the truth herself and let the gang save her, since she knew enough that they had been doing so for awhile.
+All of the members of the gang were almost entirely past victims who lived, so the plan was to find the truth herself and let the gang save her since she knew enough that they had been doing so for a while.
 However, she had no concrete facts and was only lucky that her theory was in the right ballpark.
 Even then, it didn't prepare her for meeting her inner shadow...

 - The Non-Adventures of Wonderella: Wonderita tends to get like this, simply because she's The Ditz and doesn't necessarily realize she's in a dangerous situation.